 One can rent the car from car rental companies in Oslo, Norway like Europcar, Avis, and Hertz.
 You will need to be 21-years old to rent a car and may have to pay a surcharge if you are under 25-years.

-1. You will need snow chains and snow tyres for the cars during winter.
+1. The car has to have snow chains and snow tires during winter.